Mondane/timebackup/README.md

 You can see if the script is running, when you start the backup-indicator.py.
 This indicator uses the Ubuntu Unity app indicator functions.
 Should you be running Cygwin, install AutoHotKey and run backup-indicator.ahk.

+NB Install the Python module appindicator for the backup indicator and make sure you start the indicator while logging in.